 Verbal employee recognition is acknowledgment that you say out loud.
 It is usually very effective because it expresses appreciation in the moment, and such appreciation can spur employees on to produce more of what caused you to say the appreciative words.

 Verbal recognition is very easy to give.
 For example, the next time you find an employee hard at work, move over and say a quick “well done.”

 However, verbal recognition can be challenging for some because it’s in the moment, and there may not be time for much reflection.
 This is where written employee recognition comes in.

 Written recognition is acknowledgement that you put in writing in appreciation of an employee achievements.
 The written acknowledgement could be on paper or electronic.
-Examples include a “thank you” note, card, text, or email.
+Examples include customized thank you cards, notes, texts, or emails.